AI-S2/linux-/README.md

 mv command for rename the file

-Which commands do you used to read the file?
+Which commands do you used to read the file? cat command for the read the file

 What is the difference between head and tail command?
+The difference between both the commands is head prints the lines from the beginning of the files, and tail prints the lines from the end of the files

-How will you list the hidden files?
+How will you list the hidden files? ls -a command for list the hidden files

-What is the purpose of the cat command?
+What is the purpose of the cat command? cat command it used for displaying, combining and manipulating text files

 What is command to check kernel name and version?
+To check for kernel name command uname and for a version command uname -r

 What is the use of tree command?

 How will you check current working directory?
 What does the alias command do?